SabrinaTam/Dualism-Project/README.md

 I have confirmed that the form works, requires entries in every field, will only accept an email and the submit button works

 ### Validator Testing
+HTML - No errors were returned when passing through the official W3C validator CSS -